Israel's top court backs deportation of Human Rights Watch official | DW | 05.11.2019

 But Shakir has denied the allegations.

-"Decision now shifts back to Israel government," said Shakir in a tweet.
-"If it proceeds, I have 20 days to leave and it'll join (the) ranks of Iran, North Korea and Egypt in blocking access for Human Rights Watch."
+"Decision now shifts back to Israel government," Shakir said in a tweet.
+"If it proceeds, I have 20 days to leave and it'll join [the] ranks of Iran, N Korea and Egypt in blocking access for [a HRW] official."

-Shakir said he has never advocated for a boycott of Israel.
+Shakir argues that he never advocated a boycott of Israel.
 Instead, he believes he is being targeted for HRW's advocacy activities and criticism of Israeli practices in the occupied West Bank.

 ls/rt (AP, Reuters)